rails/rails/guides/source/active_storage_overview.md

 ```

 The `environment` configuration is optional, but makes Active Storage more secure
-by preventing access to the specified except when Rails is running in the specified environment.
+by preventing access to the specified service except when Rails is running in the stated environment.

 Tell Active Storage which service to use by setting
 `Rails.application.config.active_storage.service`.
 Because each environment will